Liturgical Calendar

 - First and Third Tuesdays of the Month - 12PM Weekday Mass

-- Second and Fourth Tuesdays of the Month - 12PM Liturgy of the Word and Holy Communion
+- Second, Fourth, and Fifth (when applicable) Tuesdays of the Month - 12PM Liturgy of the Word and Holy Communion

 **Reconciliation after weekday Mass or by appointment